What is Zyrtec?

 When purchasing Zyrtec (or its generic equivalent), let your pharmacist know it is for a cat, and make sure that cetirizine is the only active ingredient.

 The symptoms of allergies in cats tend to manifest as skin disorders; symptoms may come and go depending on the underlying cause.
 Common symptoms of allergies in cats include:

 - Hair loss

-Eosinophilic granuloma complex: Zyrtec can help in the treatment of eosinophilic granuloma complex, which is an inflammatory skin condition characterised by lesions which affect multiple areas of the body including the face, lips, in particular, the abdomen and thighs.
+Eosinophilic granuloma complex: Zyrtec can help in the treatment of eosinophilic granuloma complex, which is an inflammatory skin condition characterised by lesions that affect multiple areas of the body including the face, lips, in particular, the abdomen and thighs

 Always consult your veterinarian before administering any medications to a cat.
 Do not use Zyrtec in cats with the following:

 - Cats with kidney disease